-The PFEventTaps Framework implements these same concepts in its PFEventTap, PFEventSource, and PFEvent classes, each of which instantiates and encapsulates an associated Event Taps API object and makes its capabilities available to an assistive application using standard Objective-C and Cocoa techniques.
+The PFEventTaps Framework implements these same concepts in its PFEventTap, PFEventSource, and PFEvent classes, each of which instantiates and encapsulates an associated Event Taps API object and makes its capabilities available to an assistive application using standard Objective-C and Swift techniques and the Cocoa frameworks.
 For example, an assistive application using the PFEventTaps Framework can implement optional delegate methods declared in the framework’s PFEventTapsDelegate formal protocol to observe Quartz events as they are generated by user input devices and virtual devices, and to filter, modify, block, and respond to the events.
 The framework bundle includes our Assistive Application Programming Guide for Mac OS X and a detailed PFEventTaps Framework Reference, as well as the distribution license.

 With the PFEventTaps Framework, an assistive application monitors user input events generated by devices such as a mouse, a keyboard, or a tablet, and it filters, modifies, blocks, and responds to user input events and generates additional synthetic events, all in the interest of supporting assistive devices and applications that enable a user with disabilities to use the computer to perform the same tasks that any user can perform.
 An assistive application typically does this by performing these tasks: